Stakeholder Theory Overview

 To provide an example of how stakeholder theory works in reality, let's use Cascade as an example.
 Say a few years down the line we decide that an IPO is the best course of direction for Cascade.
 The shareholders would obviously want to see the value of their stock rise, and we want this to happen as those shareholders have money invested in us.

 This is where stakeholder theory says that these investors are only one class of stakeholders involved.
 Stakeholder theory takes into account all our other stakeholders, such as employees, customers, contractors, etc. Meaning we can't only consider our investors in our decision-making process.
 We need to make a thorough stakeholder analysis and take into account their needs when making decisions.

 We've presented the stakeholder theory as one of a number of different strategic models that you can apply to help your organization succeed.
 You may even have found your way to this post from our popular 5 of the Best Strategy Frameworks post.

 But I'll say upfront that the best way to apply the stakeholder theory model to your business is in conjunction with another business framework.
 That's because the stakeholder theory model isn't really a strategic framework - it won't help you to innovate or grow your business directly.

 Instead, it's more like a way of running your business, in a manner that's aligned to your own personal values.

 Step 1: Define Your Stakeholders

-Start off by defining who your stakeholders are.
+Begin with stakeholder identification and figure out who your stakeholders are.
 You can start with the list we prepared above, but you need to think carefully about your own personal set of circumstances.